 Cafe Cooktown

 Thanks to its convenient location, only a couple hundred meters from Nagoya Station, Cafe Cooktown is a popular place for a morning sandwich.
-Despite the chance of having to wait outside before entering the packed cafe, it is still worth enjoying your Morning Service here.
-The line outside might make it easier to find the cafe as the entrance can be easily overlooked.
+Despite the possibility of waiting outside due to the cafe’s popularity, it’s still worthwhile to savor your Morning Service here.
+The queue outside might actually help you locate the cafe more easily, considering the entrance can be easily overlooked.

 Cafe Cooktown (クックタウン)